patrickmohrmann/earthdawn4eV2/documentation/Functional Specification/combat.md

 ### Substitude Combat Options

-There are two buttons availabel {WHERE} one button is representing unarmed combat, and the third button is using the currently equipped weapon in the main or both hands (melee, missle or thrown weapons).
-The last button changes the icon depending on the equipped weapon type. all of these buttons use the dexterity step of the actor but trigger the respective workflow.
+There are two (or three) buttons availabel {WHERE}.
+One button is representing unarmed combat, the second button is using the currently equipped weapon in the main or both hands (melee, missle or thrown weapons).
+This button changes the icon depending on the equipped weapon type. all of these buttons use the dexterity step of the actor but trigger the respective workflow. <br>
+if the namegiver has the Tail Attack option, a third button is available, representing the Tail attack option.<br>
+All of these options use Dexterity for the attack attribute, they do not look for a referenced Ability.

 ### Using an Attack Ability